Open Sales and Distribution Model OSDM

 - Current data exchange is partially non-structured (word, excel, text, …)

 - Fare data are not in line with timetable data (different station codes)

 - Missing solution in case of two carriers on the same line

 - Data exchange possible only once a year

 - Mapping of fares to passengers is difficult

-The second main goal of this specification to address the lack of a unified interface for distribution of admissions (i.e., tickets), reservations, integrated reservation and ancillaries.
+The second main goal of this specification is to address the lack of a unified interface for distribution of admissions (i.e., tickets), reservations, integrated reservation and ancillaries.
 Currently within the rail sector there exists a variety of very complex and incompatible interfaces to distribute rail services within Europe and beyond.
 Thus, international distributions demands major investments and produces high operating costs.

 Furthermore, for a customer the booking of a rail ticket is unnecessarily complicated.
 This fact weakens rail as a convenient and ecological means of transportation.

-The main objectives guiding this specification were:
+The main objectives guiding this specification are:

 Objectives for Offline Distribution